kyaing/KDYWeChat/Pods/Validator/README.md

   - [x] Condition (quickly write your own)
 - [x] Swift standard library type extensions with one API (not just strings!)
 - [x] UIKit element extensions
-- [x] Open validation error types
+- [x] Flexible validation error types
 - [x] An open protocol-oriented implementation
 - [x] Comprehensive test coverage
-- [x] Comprehensive code documentation

 ## Implementations

 - The Swift 3 implementation is the actively maintained version on the [master branch](https://github.com/adamwaite/Validator), releases starting at version 2.0.
 - A Swift 2.3 implemtation is in version [1.2.1](https://github.com/adamwaite/Validator/releases/tag/v1.2.1).
-- Objective-C implementation is on the [objc branch](https://github.com/adamwaite/Validator/tree/objc).
+- The old Objective-C implementation is on the [objc branch](https://github.com/adamwaite/Validator/tree/objc).

 ## Installation